newlyceum/curriculum/README.md

 > Homeschool families can visit the Vermont History Museum [Montpelier] and the Vermont Heritage Galleries [Barre] for free.
 Call the museum front desk at (802) 828-2291 for further details.

+> Homeschoolers ages 10 to 18 are welcome to participate in [Vermont History Day](http://vermonthistory.org/educate/vermont-history-day), a year -long education program that encourages students to delve into a topic, examine it thoroughly, and present historical research at a statewide competition.

 ### VT Required Subjects (narrative must cover)

 * basic communication skills, including reading, writing, and the use of numbers,